oehf/xds-registry-to-fhir/README.md

 ## Not yet implemented
 The application is not yet intended as a production ready application.

-* Implemented profiles are not feature complete, e.g. ITI-42 do not yet implement the persistence of SubmissionSets, Folders, etc. and ITI-18 only implement a some of the xds queries.
+* Implemented profiles are not feature complete, e.g. ITI-18 only implement a some of the xds queries.
 * Security concerns are not yet covered (e.g. https, mllps, SAML, audit, ...)
 * Container build
 * More testing
-* IHE compliance test
+* IHE compliance test (using the [XDS Toolkit](https://github.com/usnistgov/iheos-toolkit2))
 * Tests against fhir server beyond hapi